Access Point Firmware Releases

 Platform Update for Improved Performance and Stability

-This firmware release includes an important update to the internal platform to improve overall wireless performance, connectivity, and stability of AP130 and AP330 devices.
+This firmware release includes an important update to the internal platform to improve overall wireless performance, connectivity, and stability.

 The Dynamic Channel Selection (DCS) algorithm is updated to improve the evaluation and selection of channels and prevent co-channel and adjacent channel interference.
 During a regular scan, DCS evaluates channels by the number of BSSIDs that use a channel and the current amount of channel utilization to determine the best channel to use.